 Where the story begins.

-Writers and actors come together to bring the early draft to life, reading through scenes, testing dialogue, and exploring character dynamics.
-This collaborative workshop weekend helps shape the heart of the story and spark new creative ideas.Completed April 12 & 13, 2025
+Writers and actors came together to bring the early draft to life, reading through scenes, testing dialogue, and exploring character dynamics.
+This collaborative workshop weekend helped shape the heart of the story and sparked new creative ideas.Completed April 12 & 13, 2025

 -